 The Commission takes into consideration the revenue at Rs.
-4685 crore, including subsidy, as estimated by DGVCL in the APR for FY 2010-11.
+5864.00 crore including subsidy as estimated by PGVCL in the APR for FY 2010-11.

-5.7 ARR considered in the APR of FY 2010-11
+5.7 ARR considered in the APR

-The Commission has reviewed the performance of DGVCL under Regulation 9.3 of MYT Regulations, 2007 with reference to the performance of the company during the first half year of FY 2010-11.
+The Commission has reviewed the performance of PGVCL under Regulation 9.3 of MYT Regulations, 2007 with reference to the performance of the company during the first half year of FY 2010-11.

-The Aggregate Revenue Requirement (ARR), approved in the Tariff order dated 31st March, 2010, claimed in the revised estimate for FY 2010-11 and considered by the Commission in the performance review for FY 2010-11 is given in the Table below:
+The Aggregate Revenue Requirement (ARR) approved in the Tariff order dated 31st March, 2010, claimed by the Commission in the performance review for FY 2010-11 are as given in the table below: